If you have a cracked tooth, you have a very commonly occurring problem in one of your teeth.

 Vertical Root Cracks:

-Some complex cracks are vertical, down tooth roots into the bone.
+Some complex cracks are vertical and travel down tooth roots into the bone.
 These cracks are not restorable and require extraction of the affected root or the entire tooth.
 Unfortunately, vertical root cracks are difficult to diagnose.